There are many hazards in the hospitality industry that have the potential to cause injury or illness to yourself or others.

 Anyone who works in the hospitality industry,

-On successful completion, participants will receive a Statement of Attainment for the Unit of Competency SITXWHS001 Participate in Safe Work Practices
+A Statement of Attainment will be issued for the Unit of Competency SITXWHS001 Participate in Safe Work Practices after being deemed competent having successfully: